Hello Microbit

 To: Keri Facer <K.Facer at mmu.ac.uk>

-Subject: 'BBC Micro' Project -
+Subject: 'BBC Micro' Project -Hi all

 Thanks for expressing an interest in informing a possible new BBC Micro Project and thanks to all of you for the comments you have already sent - apologies for the group reply, but your help with the following would be very much appreciated!